Godmartinz/Node-LTI-1.3-library/README.md

 LMS - Learning Management System.
 Referred to as Platforms in this document.

 OAuth 2.0 - LTI 1.3 specifies the use of the OAuth 2.0 Client Credential Grant mechanism to secure web services between trusted systems.
 This Library makes use of JSON Web Tokens, JWT, for the access tokens. (https://www.imsglobal.org/spec/security/v1p0)

+OIDC - OpenID Connect is a simple identity layer on top of the OAuth 2.0 protocol.
+It allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.  https://openid.net/connect/

 Platform - previously referred to as the Tool Consumer is the Learning Management System (LMS) that the educational provider is using.
 Examples are Moodle, Blackboard, Edgenuity, Canvas, Schoology, etc.